AlexeyFeigin/blog-drafts/algorithm-x-in-haskell.md

 If there is interest, we can throw these algorithms at some large Sudoku-style puzzles in some future post.

-Holy-moly, did you really make it to the end of this post?
+Holy-moly, did you really make it to the end?
 You are a true hero.

 ## Appendix

+### Printing functions

 ```Haskell
 (!.) :: Num a => Row -> Key -> a